Determining an Offer Price

 Each property and situation is unique, and unless you’re competing with other buyers, it’s helpful to consider how much similar homes have recently sold for (known as “comparable sales”), as well as neighboring homes currently on the market or under contract.
 A good starting point is the “price per square footage” for similar sized homes in that specific neighborhood, and then consider these key factors when comparing properties:

 - Updates and renovations (kitchen, baths, windows, flooring)

 - Lot size

 - Age of roof and mechanicals (HVAC)

-That said, many buyers feel compelled to negotiate regardless of the list price, market conditions, comparable sales, or length of time on market.
-After all, who doesn’t want a great deal?
+Aside from the “data,” many buyers feel compelled to negotiate regardless — after all, who doesn’t want a great deal?
 However, coming in with a low offer, at least without justification, runs the risk of insulting the seller and can hurt your chances of getting the home at all.
-It also suggests to the seller that you may not be a serious buyer, or that you will be difficult to negotiate with regarding inspections and repairs.
+It also suggests to the seller that you may not be a serious buyer, or that you’ll be difficult to negotiate with regarding inspections and repairs.
 Low offers also give the seller and listing agent an opportunity to leverage your offer by fielding other, higher offers.

 A common mistake is making an offer based on the upgrades and improvements the Buyer plans for the home.
 In most cases, however, updates and upgrades (or lack thereof) are generally factored into the price of the home.

 Another common mistake is assuming the seller will counter if they don’t like your offer.
 Keep in mind, sellers are not obligated to respond to offers, and in a “seller’s market” they will often have multiple or competing offers to choose from.
 Sellers usually accept the best offer, and reject all others.
 They do not have to respond, or give you a chance to revise or improve your offer.